pillarstudio/standards/reactjs-guidelines.md

 ## Naming a component

-- Its filename should use the CamelCase naming convention
+- Its filename should use the PascalCase naming convention, e.g. GlobalHeader.js
 - Its filename should be identical to its exported name, see below

 ```